solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 I have found traces of organic structure in several of the precious stones, _viz._, ruby, sapphire, emerald, garnet and diamond.

 The persistence of such traces may well seem almost incredible, but the careful examination of sections under high powers leaves me in no doubt.
 Rubies and sapphires consist of nearly pure alumina (Al₂O₃) with a trace of chromium.
-They come mostly from the lime-felspars of Burmah.
+They come mostly from the lime-feldspars of Burmah.
 The matrix of this rock has the usual nummulitic character.

 Anything visible even under the highest powers of the microscope is of Brobdingnagian proportions in "molecule-land."
 According to Lord Kelvin, a drop of water magnified to the size of the earth would reveal the molecules as objects smaller than cannon-balls but larger than shot.
 If owing to molecular change the Brobdingnagian nummulitic disks are composed of some highly intractable substance there is no reason why they should not escape destruction when subjected to very high temperature.
 Barbados earth, a nummulitic rock rich in Radiolaria, after boiling reveals the disk structures.